fademar/foxi-app/README.md

 ## Install

-Run `npm install` in the Terminal once you have downloaded the code.
+Run `npm install` in the Terminal from the local directory where the code has been downloaded.

 ## Serve and Build